ecoinformatix/ecoinformatix.github.io/content/policies.md

 Rather than copying someone else's work, ask for help.
 You are not alone in this course!
 If you invest the time to learn the material and complete the projects, you won't need to copy any answers.

+It is easy to use web sources like StackOverflow and large language models (e.g., chatGpt) to give often correct answers to the homework questions.
+Fight this urge, as the majority of your grade is not determined by homework, but by in-class problems and the final project.
+If you fail to learn the material well enough through the class and homework exercises as a result of relying on these other tools, I cannot imagine you will do especially well during times when you don't have access to these tools.
+Also, it's essentially cheating, and there are some pretty clear 'tells', especially for some of the large language models like chatGpt, code Llama, co-pilot, etc.